Rennzie/geology-calculator/README.md

 ## Why
-I'm used to be an exploration geologist, and these calculations are the type of thing I did all the time.
+I used to be an exploration geologist, and these calculations are the type of thing I did all the time.
 There are other softwares out there but non that run in a browser.
+I also want decent project to build using Rust so I can get a better grip on the language.

 ## Goals